Michael Brown Okinawa assault incident: Crime and arrest

 Early in the morning of November 2, 2002, a female employee of the Camp Courtney officers' club on Okinawa drove up to the Courtney main gate and reported to base security personnel that a Marine Corps major had just attempted to sexually assault her in her car on a deserted road near the back gate of the base.
 She identified the Marine as Major Michael Brown and stated that during the assault the major threw her mobile phone into the nearby Tengan River.

-The woman, later identified as Victoria Nakamine, who was 40 years old, and originally from the Philippines, had lived in Okinawa for 17 years, and was married to a Japanese citizen of Okinawan descent.
+The woman, later identified as Victoria Nakamine, was 40 years old, and originally from the Philippines.
+She had lived in Okinawa for 17 years, and was married to a Japanese citizen of Okinawan descent.
 She reported that she had picked up Brown in her car about 1:30 a.m. after the officers' club closed and that he directed her to the deserted road behind the base and after parking, Brown tried to rape her and then threw her mobile phone into the river when she tried to call the police.
 The Camp Courtney security personnel called the Japanese National Police Agency (NPA).
 Japanese officers came and took Nakamine's report.

 Michael Brown was at the time 39 years old, was married, had two small children, and was a 19-year Marine veteran assigned to the command element of the III Marine Expeditionary Force at Camp Courtney on his second tour on Okinawa.
 Brown voluntarily underwent several hours of questioning at the JNP station in Gushikawa.
 He told Japanese police investigators that Nakamine had propositioned him for sex and that, when he refused, a physical altercation ensued.

 During the altercation, Brown said, Nakamine took his wallet and Brown grabbed her mobile phone, which he, "out of frustration", proceeded to toss into the nearby river.
 Brown stated that Nakamine drove away but returned a few minutes later and gave his wallet back to him.
 Both Brown's and Nakamine's accounts agreed that Nakamine had originally picked up Brown in her car after meeting him for the first time at the base officers' club that evening.
 Both stated that Nakamine had agreed to give Brown, who was intoxicated, a ride home.

 On December 3, 2002, the JNP issued a warrant for Brown's arrest.
 The Japanese government asked that Brown be turned over to Japanese authorities immediately.
 Although the U.S.–Japan Status of Forces Agreement stated that service members would only be turned over to Japanese law enforcement if formally indicted, the U.S. had agreed to give "sympathetic consideration" for serious crimes in response to the 1995 Okinawan rape incident, in which a U.S. Navy sailor and two Marines raped a 12-year-old Okinawan girl.